Generalizing Riemann curvature to Regge metrics: Numerical analysis

-\begin{remark} Proposition~\ref{prop:conv_a_term} shows optimal convergence rates in the $\Hmtwo$-norm despite the lowest-order case of piecewise constant Regge metrics, $k=0$.
-The critical term destroying the convergence is the codimension 2 term from Lemma~\ref{lem:est_a_bbnd}.
-This behavior has been observed also for the scalar curvature and Einstein tensor in \cite{GN2023,GN2023b} for $N\geq3$, where the same (adapted) term yields to suboptimal rates.
-We verify numerically that Lemma~\ref{lem:est_a_bbnd} and thus Proposition~\ref{prop:conv_a_term} are sharp.
-We show in \S\ref{sec:spec_2d} that $a(\cdot;\cdot,\cdot)$ is zero in two dimensions. \end{remark}
+Proposition~\ref{prop:conv_a_term} shows optimal $\Hmtwo$-convergence for degrees $k\geq 1$.
+In contrast, for the lowest-order $k=0$ (piecewise constant metrics), the estimate of the codimension 2 contribution in Lemma~\ref{lem:est_a_bbnd}—which relies on a codimension 2 trace inequality—becomes the rate-limiting term and prevents optimal convergence.
+The same behavior occurs for the scalar curvature and Einstein tensor in \cite{GN2023, GN2023b} for $N\geq3$, where the analogous codimension 2 term leads to suboptimal rates.
+Our numerical computations in \S\ref{sec:num_examples} confirm that Lemma~\ref{lem:est_a_bbnd}, and hence Proposition~\ref{prop:conv_a_term}, are sharp.
+In two dimensions, $a(\cdot;\cdot,\cdot)$ vanishes; see \S\ref{sec:spec_2d}. \end{remark}